HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Usually the blistery exanthema is preceded by generalized itching for a few days or weeks.
-Skin changes preferably start periumbilical with grouped or disseminated, 0.2-4.0 cm large, intensely red, urticarial papules and plaques.
-Occasionally, cocardium-shaped formations are formed.
-Usually only after a few weeks formation of grouped (sometimes in herpetiform arrangement: see naming!) vesicles and bulging blisters (blistering is not obligatory).
+Usually, vesicular exanthema is preceded by generalized pruritus for several days or weeks.
+Skin lesions begin preferentially periumbilically with grouped or disseminated, 0.2-4.0 cm, intense red, urticarial papules and plaques.
+Occasionally, cocardiform formations develop.
+Usually formation of grouped (sometimes in herpetiform arrangement: see naming!) vesicles and turgid blisters only after several weeks (blister formation is not obligatory).
 Associations with other blistering autoimmune diseases (pemphigus) have been reported.

-Mucous membranes: The mucous membranes usually remain free.11 There is no association with striae distensae.
+Mucous membranes: The mucous membranes usually remain free.
+There is no association with striae distensae.

-Newborns: In 10% of the cases, mostly mild skin changes are possible in the newborn (passive transplacental antibody transfer).
-These subside spontaneously within a few weeks.
+Newborns: In 10% of cases, corresponding skin changes in the newborn are possible, usually mild (passive transplacental antibody transfer).
+These resolve spontaneously within a few weeks.

 LaboratoryThis section has been translated automatically.